Two weeks ago, Dbanj was trending all over Naija twitter.

 News had gotten out that he allegedly had the police illegally detain a woman that accused him of rape.
 Not only was the young lady illegally detained, she was denied access to her lawyers, family and external support system.
 2 days after, she was released and taken to an unknown location where Dbanj’s representative further kept her, seized her phones, illegally accessed her social media handles and posted promotional videos on behalf of D’banj.

 Sounds like a scene from a movie right?
 Well, it isn’t.

-This allegedly happened and it happened because of something I call Wealth Privilege.
+This allegedly happened and it happened because of something known as Wealth Privilege.

-Wealth Privilege encompasses all the advantages and opportunities a person is afforded as a result of the amount of money he/she has in the bank, or even the money the person’s parent or family member has in the bank.
+Wealth Privilege encompasses all the advantages and opportunities a person is afforded as a result of the amount of money they have in the bank, or even the money the person’s parent or family member has in the bank.

 Many times, we hear inspirational stories like that of Bill Gates, or Amazon Founder Jeff Bezos or even Mark Zuckerberg.
 We hear stories about how they supposedly built their companies from ground up.
 What we however don’t hear as often is the extra opportunities these guys had because of the social class they were born into.
 Jeff Bezos had a $300,00 loan from his parents to invest in the business.
 How many of us have families that can afford to give that kind of loan?
 Not many.

 Many of us don’t have a soft-landing pad ready for us if our businesses fail, and so we may not be able to take the high business risks that people that have that landing pad can.
 This is not in any way to take from the efforts of these successful business owners, it’s just to say, situations and circumstances differ, and whether they like it or not, they enjoyed a certain kind of privilege that gave them an advantage.